 You might want to bring your own food.
 There are lots of places to sit down for a lunch.
 Alternatively, the zoo has you covered with a restaurant (with reasonable prices) and several food and beverage outlets (although how many are open vary with the day of the week and time of year).
 There are also prams you can borrow if you need one.

 Werribee Open Range Zoo is in Werribee Park, off K Road, Werribee.
 Open every day (no exceptions) from 9am to 5pm with animal areas closing at 4:30.
 From Boxing Day (Dec.
 26) to New Years Eve the zoo opens at 8am.
-See https://www.zoo.org.au/werribee for more details.
+You can click here to see ticket prices and get your tickets now.

 Kid Friendly: Yes!
 The whole place is designed/aimed for kids, especially the younger ones.